 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the mcupdate.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: Mcupdate.exe is not essential for Windows and will often cause problems.
+Description: Mcupdate.exe is not essential for the Windows OS and causes relatively few problems.
 Mcupdate.exe is located in a subfolder of "C:\Program Files"—e.g. C:\Program Files\mcafee.com\Agent\.

-The program has a visible window.
-Mcupdate.exe is not a Windows core file.
-The process starts when Windows starts (see Registry key: MACHINE\Run).
-Mcupdate.exe is able to monitor applications, hide itself and record keyboard and mouse inputs.
-Therefore the technical security rating is 24% dangerous; however you should also read the user reviews.
+The mcupdate.exe file is not a Windows system file.
+The program is not visible.
+It is certified by a trustworthy company.
+It is a Verisign signed file.
+Mcupdate.exe is able to monitor applications and hide itself.
+Therefore the technical security rating is 28% dangerous; however you should also read the user reviews.

 Recommended: Identify mcupdate.exe related errors

 If mcupdate.exe is located in a subfolder of C:\Windows, the security rating is 2% dangerous.
-The file size is 136,192 bytes (50% of all occurrences), 198,656 bytes or 168,448 bytes.
-The file is a Windows core system file.
-The program has no visible window.
-Mcupdate.exe is a trustworthy file from Microsoft.
+The file size is 198,656 bytes (50% of all occurrences) or 168,448 bytes.
+The file is a Windows system file.
+The program is not visible.
+The mcupdate.exe file is a trustworthy file from Microsoft.

 External information from Paul Collins: